jonathanlie94/carousell-reddit-clone/README.md

 ```
 Some changes to the webpack config were made to suit the project's folder structure and needs, such as enabling absolute path imports.

+[prettier](https://github.com/prettier/prettier) is used to format the code.

 Then CI was setup in [Travis](https://travis-ci.org/jonathanlie94/reddit-clone-v1), with automatic deployment to Heroku if build passes.

+There are several scripts inside package.json, and they do these things:

+- *start*: Start up development server
+- *build*: Create optimized build to /build
+- *test*: Run tests
+- *test-watch*: Watch mode for test files
+- *prettier*: Run prettier on all files
+- *extract-i18n*: Extract all defined messages to locale translations file, explained later in i18n section
+- *postinstall*: Automatically run after postinstall (used in Heroku to auto build, even though it is also run locally after first install)

 ----------
 ## App functionality